hyperion-rt/hyperion/docs/advanced/filter_convolution.rst

 Once the filters have been set up, Hyperion runs as usual.
 The output SEDs and images will be defined at the central wavelengths of the filters.

+Note that filter convolution cannot be used in conjunction with raytracing, nor with monochromatic radiative transfer.